microsoft/z3guide/website/docs-smtlib/01 - logic/07 - Recursive Functions.md

 ## Mutually Recursive Functions

 You can also define functions that are mutually recursive.
-The syntaix requires to declare all functions first in one block, and then define the bodies of the recursive functions in a second block.
+The syntax requires to declare all functions first in one block, and then define the bodies of the recursive functions in a second block.

 ```z3